VialonGaetan/Project_island/README.md

 ### Week 45

-Short list of the **features** available in the bot delivered for the championship that happened at the end of week 46.
+Expected : Short list of the **features** available in the bot delivered for the championship that happened at the end of week 46.
+Results : OK

 ### Week 46

-Expected :
+Expected : Find an edge of the island
+Results : Failure
+Cause : Problem with the tag.

+### Week 47

+Expected : Find an edge of the map and try to find one creek.
+Results :
+Cause :